dyozie/pivotal-hd-docs/content/getting-started/setting-development.md

 Go to eclipse Main Menu, Select `Run As -> Junit Test` to run the unit tests

-##Running the tutorial in command line
+##Running the tutorial in Pivotal Hd virtual machine
-The following instructions can be used to the run the sample on the Pivotal Hd vitual machine.
+The following instructions can be used to the run the sample on the Pivotal Hd virtual machine.

 ####Building the project